 Whether you’re planning a pride party, hosting a fun al fresco fiesta or looking for a joyful kid-friendly craft, this rainbow pinata will bring a smile to your guest’s faces.
 This colourful DIY is deceptively easy to create and sure to bring plenty of fun to your day.

 - Cardboard box

 - Tissue paper or festooning

 - Packing tape

-Carefully cut out the shape with scissors.
-Once you have the first shape cut out, you can use it to trace an second piece (you need two identical pieces to make up the front and back of your pinata).
+Step Two: Carefully cut out the shape with scissors.
+Once you have the first shape cut out, you can use it to trace a second piece (you need two identical pieces to make up the front and back of your pinata).
 Cut out the second piece for a perfect pair.

-Punch two small holes into the cardboard piece that will be positioned at the top of your pinata.
-Carefully thread some long ribbon or string through the holes.
+Step Five: Punch two small holes into the cardboard piece that will be positioned at the top of your pinata.
+Carefully thread some long ribbon or string through the holes to attach the ribbon.

 Images courtesy of Denise Dias